CharlesThawnpi/movievirus-docs/master-instruction-source.md

 - plaintext token must be delivered to user exactly once then discarded from memory

 Linked account logic:
-- if Telegram account is already linked, allow normal validation
+  * if Telegram account is already linked, allow normal validation
-- if not linked and slots remain, auto-link
+  * if not linked and slots remain, auto-link
-- if max linked accounts is reached, auto-replace oldest according to policy
+  * if max linked accounts is reached, deny new linking and direct user to contact admin
-- per-token replacement cooldown must be enforced (default: 600 seconds)
+  * linked-account overflow denial must not consume quota
-- future suggestions may include admin reset, limited self-reset, transfer code flow, and lost-device recovery
+  * future suggestions may include admin reset, limited self-reset, transfer code flow, and lost-device recovery
-- replaced user should be notified if reachable but notification should not imply immediate reclaim

 Payment guidance:
 - support Telegram Stars and local manual payment